Skip to main content

 The love story that couldn't exist without them.

-And somewhere between a shared crisis and a quiet night on the observation deck, two people who should be adversaries begin to feel like the missing piece in each other's orbit.
+Somewhere between a shared crisis and a quiet night on the observation deck, two people who should be adversaries begin to feel like the missing piece in each other's orbit.
+No aliens, no magic systems, just humans in the black choosing each other, with political intrigue pulling at every loyalty aboard.

 The Starfall Accord · direct purchase

-Closed door · Slow burn · Found family · Standalone HEA, no cliffhanger.
+Closed door · Slow burn · Found family · Standalone HEA · first three chapters free.

 Some love stories are about two people finding each other.